Jbleezy/BO1-Reimagined/README.md

 * All other effects and random powerup effect have a chance of spawning when none of the forced effects are activated

 ## Wallbuys
+* Upgraded ammo cost reduced from 4500 points to 2500 points
 * Can now purchase ammo if reserve ammo is full but clip ammo is not full
-* Upgraded ammo cost reduced from 4500 points to 2500 points
+* Can now purchase ammo for weapons with attachments if only the attachment ammo is not full
+* Can now purchase ammo for dual wield weapons if only the left weapon clip is not full
+* Purchasing ammo for dual wield weapons will no longer fully fill the stock ammo if either of the clips are not full
 * Multiple players can now buy the Bowie Knife or Sickle at the same time
 * Claymores, Bouncing Betties, and Spikemores now all require the player to be looking at the wallbuy to be able to buy them
 * Sniper cabinet: weapon ammo now costs exactly 25% the cost of the weapon